On this page

 General well header information and open file Production data are now available through PEPS South Australia.

-This digital well log database, includes field and edit tapes for open hole logs, measurement while drilling and cased hole logs, as well as higher resolution data including dipmeter, formation microscanner, array sonic, cement bond log, segmented bond tool and vertical seismic profile.
-Basic log data continues to be archived to CD and DVD, exceeding 300 GB to date.
-Digital data are available as basic validated data as originally supplied (EDIT or FIELD processing) or data digitised from an analogue source.
+This digital well log database, includes field and edit tapes for open hole logs, measurement while drilling and cased hole logs, as well as higher resolution data including dipmeter, formation microscanner, array sonic, cement bond log, segmented bond tool, memory production logs, deviation surveys and vertical seismic profiles.
+Basic log data continues to be archived to DVD and Blu Ray, total holdings now exceeding 900 GB to date.
+Digital data are available as basic validated data as originally supplied (EDIT or FIELD processing) or historical data digitised from an analogue source.

-- All data are sold in the format that was originally supplied.
+- All data are provided in the format that was originally supplied.
 Pre-1999 data are available in LIS format only; post 1999 data are predominantly DLIS format.

-- All data orders now come with scanned images of the paper prints.
-Recent log displays may be in PDS (Schlumberger), META (Baker Atlas), TIFF or PDF formats.
+- All data orders now come with log print images.
+Recent log displays may be in PDS (Schlumberger), META (Baker Atlas), TIFF as well as PDF formats.
+Historical displays were scanned images (tif) of the paper prints.

-- Cost of basic log data is derived from the cost of transfer.
-These data are now available on CD / DVD / up to 32 GB flash drive (cost per disk) or portable hard disk for larger orders.
+- Cost of basic log data are derived from the cost of transfer.
+These data are now available on DVD (cost per disk) / up to 32 GB flash drive or portable hard drive for larger orders.

 Order wireline logs, email DEM.firstname.lastname@example.org